Skip to main content

 Ephyr is an access broker.
 It sits between AI agents and infrastructure, replacing scattered credentials with a single MCP endpoint that enforces policy, issues ephemeral certificates, and produces structured audit logs.
 Every action is scoped to a task, time-bounded, and cryptographically traceable through the delegation chain.

-Dual-Process Architecture #
+Three-Process Architecture #

-ephyr-signer holds the Ed25519 CA private key in a systemd sandbox with ProtectSystem=strict, MemoryDenyWriteExecute, and zero capabilities.
+ephyr signer holds the Ed25519 CA private key in a systemd sandbox with ProtectSystem=strict, MemoryDenyWriteExecute, and zero capabilities.
 Unix socket IPC only.
 The CA key never leaves this process, never touches the network.

-ephyr-broker handles everything else: HMAC chain verification, caveat reduction, policy evaluation, SSH certificate requests via signer IPC, HTTP proxy with credential injection, MCP federation, task tree management, structured audit logging, and the admin dashboard.
+ephyr broker handles everything else: HMAC chain verification, caveat reduction, policy evaluation, SSH certificate requests via signer IPC, HTTP proxy with credential injection, MCP federation, task tree management, structured audit logging, and the admin dashboard.

 The signer issues delegation certificates to the broker.
 The broker signs task tokens locally with its delegation key – no IPC round-trip per token.
 Delegation keys auto-rotate before expiry.